Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No usage guidance is provided; there is no indication of when to use this tool versus alternatives like reverse_geocode or search_places.
+No guidance on when to use this tool versus alternatives like reverse_geocode or search_places.
+The description lacks contextual cues for appropriate usage scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.